 What Are Phonological Disorders, and How Are They Treated?

-A child with a phonological disorder may be able to produce individual sounds correctly, but they have difficulty putting these sounds together to form words.
-For example, they may be able to make the /d/ sound, but they swap it out for the /g/ sound in certain words.
+A child with a phonological disorder may be able to make individual sounds correctly, but they have difficulty putting these sounds together to form words.
+For example, they may be able to make the /g/ sound, but they swap it out for the /d/ sound in certain words.
 So, for example, the word “go” becomes “doe.”

 Children with phonological disorders are often difficult to understand because they have so many speech sound errors.
 This can impact their language and literacy skills and affect their experience in the classroom.